 Pest Control: FAQ about Termites

 Termites do more than $5 billion in damage to homes all over Illinois and other parts of America each year and homeowners spend two billion dollars annually treating their home for termites.
 Clearly, it’s a major threat.
-However, how much do you really know about these tiny pests who can eat through the wooden beams in your home?
-Read below to see commonly FAQ about termites.
+However, how much do you really know about these tiny pests that can eat through the wooden beams in your home?
+Read below to see common FAQs about termites.

 - Termites eat constantly, 24/7.
 There are no breaks between breakfast, lunch, and dinner in the termite world.

 - There are more than 2,000 different kinds of termites.
 Although there is a myriad of different kinds of termites, most of the termites found in the Cottage Hills, IL area are dry wood termites.